The Best Telescope For Beginners

 Many types of telescope mounts are available, including computerized models that track the movement of the sky.
 For visual use, a sturdy altazimuth or Dobsonian mount will make stargazing an enjoyable process.
 Telescopes that are not on a computerized mount shouldn’t move on their own or when adjusting focus.

-For astrophotography, an equatorial tracking mount is required.
-When properly polar aligned, the telescope will track objects in the night sky as the Earth turns.
-This will essentially “freeze” the object in space so a long exposure photograph can be captured.
+An equatorial tracking mount is required for astrophotography.
+When properly polar aligned, the telescope tracks objects in the night sky as the Earth turns.
+This essentially ” freezes” the object in space so a long-exposure photograph can be captured.

 Eyepieces